Change language:

 3. for marketing needs;

-4. for identification, assessment, documentation and management of risks in transactions with customers;
+4. for identification, assessment, documentation and management of risks;

 5. to protect our and our customers' property;